ChanchalKumarMaji/AI-For-Everyone/README.md

 # AI-For-Everyone
-This repository contains the assignments of Coursera - AI For Everyone
+Coursera - AI For Everyone